CACILTD/forecaster/user-guide/Data/Data-Importers.md

 Table 5 Data Importers

+1. Text
+Used to import a text file, for example .csv

+2. MS Excel
+Used to import an Excel file

+3. Script
+There are two different types of script:

+ (1) Load with Harmonics scripts: Enables the user to import their csv file but automatically includes information on bank holidays and harmonics.
+Different scripts are available in order to load interval, daily, weekly, or monthly data.
+More can be found in a separate document on Decomposition Models [1]

 Once you have selected which type of import you require (Text, MS Excel, Script), click on Import to open the importation wizard.